-Tragically, thousands of children have lost their lives because of this type of accident.
-They are referred to as “frontovers,” “backovers” or “rollovers.”
-They happen when a driver is unable to see a child in front of or behind their vehicle and hits or runs over the child.
-They usually happen when the driver is backing out of a driveway or parking space, or pulling forward.
+Each year children suffer injury or death when a driver, who is unable to see a child in front of or behind their vehicle, runs over the child.
+These types of accidents, often referred to as “frontovers,” “backovers” or “rollovers,” usually happen when a driver is backing out of a driveway or parking space, or pulling forward.

-All cars, trucks, SUVs and vans have blind zones in the front and rear of the vehicle.
+Today, most cars, trucks, SUVs, and vans have sensors to alert them if someone or something is beside the car, but even with warning lights and sounds, blind spots still exist.
+Blind spots, or blind zones, are located in the front and rear of the vehicle.
 If anyone is sitting or standing in this blind zone then a driver cannot see them.
-Several automakers have installed rear backup cameras and beepers on their automobiles to reduce the likelihood of rollover tragedies occurring; however, these should not be relied on entirely.
+Several automakers have installed rear backup cameras and beepers to reduce the likelihood of backover accidents, but these features should not be relied on entirely.
 A driver should still be aware of the blind zone for their particular vehicle and make sure the surrounding area is clear before moving.

-SUVs and trucks are large vehicles with limited visibility.
-It can be very difficult to see a child standing behind or in front of such large vehicles.
-Kids n' Cars, a non-profit organization that focuses on vehicle safety for children, did an experiment to show just how difficult it can be to see kids behind large automobiles.
-In the experiment, the organization wanted to see how many children could sit behind an SUV without being seen by the driver.
+SUVs, vans, and trucks are large vehicles with limited visibility that can make it difficult to see a child standing behind or in front of them.
+Kids n’ Cars, a non-profit organization that focuses on vehicle safety for children, did an experiment to show just how difficult it can be to see kids behind large automobiles.
+In the experiment, they wanted to see how many children could sit behind an SUV without being seen by the driver.
 In the end, they were able to fit 62 kids behind the large SUV without the driver being able to see them.

 - Carbon Monoxide Poisoning – Vehicles with keyless ignitions are especially problematic because it’s sometimes difficult to hear if the engine is still running.
 As a result, people unknowingly leave their vehicles running in the garage.